Chart Color Schemes

 An assessment of population growth drivers in Beaumaris reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the suburb of Beaumaris (Vic.) is around 14,256.
-This figure reflects an increase of 309 people since the 2021 Census, which reported a population of 13,947.
-The change is inferred from AreaSearch's resident population estimate of 14,243 following examination of the ABS ERP data release in June 2024 and an additional 70 validated new addresses since the Census date.
-This results in a population density ratio of 2,752 persons per square kilometer, placing Beaumaris in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth for the area during recent periods.
+As of Nov 2025, the estimated population of the Beaumaris (Vic.) statistical area (Lv2) is around 14,841.
+This reflects a growth of 894 people since the 2021 Census, which reported a population of 13,947.
+The change is inferred from AreaSearch's estimation of the resident population at 14,344 following examination of ABS' ERP data release in June 2024 and an additional 70 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,865 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Beaumaris (Vic.)
+(SA2) has shown a growth rate of 6.4% since the Census, which is within 2.1 percentage points of the SA4 region's 8.5%, indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for population growth in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023 and adjusts using a method of weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a median national statistical area increase, with the suburb expected to expand by 1,132 persons to 2041 based on aggregated SA2-level projections.
-This reflects an 8.6% total gain over the 17 years.
+Based on aggregated SA2-level projections, the Beaumaris (Vic.)
+(SA2) is expected to increase by just below the median of national statistical areas, with an anticipated expansion of 1,132 persons by 2041, reflecting a total gain of 4.3% over the 17 years.

 Frequently Asked Questions - Population